MrSurenK/TicTacToe/plan.md

 3. Game Logic

    - [x] Three diagonal or verticle `x` or `o` will be declared winner
-   - [ ] If no winner or loser print out a draw
+   - [x] If no winner or loser print out a draw
-   - [ ] When game ends ask player if want to play again.
-     - If `y`: Refresh gameboard
-     - If `n`: end game
    - [x] Spots are numbered from 1 to 9.
 Link each int to the appropriate spot in 2D array

 4. UI